THE SCROLLS OF THE JUDEAN DESERT AND THE BEDOUIN THAT FOUND THE SCROLLS IN THE REGIONAL COUNCIL MEGILLOT

 Today visiting the Qumran national part on a guided tour or by yourself, will provide an opportunity to see how this amazing sect was living in the desert, a modest group of men who chose to isolate themselves in the Judean desert and dedicate their life to worship god. the amazing work of writing the dead sea scrolls is real, the members of the group have written the texts on pieces of papyrus without a single mistake, the Dead Sea scrolls are kept today in the national museum of Israel inside the shrine of the book.

-Almost every day archeologists searching the Judean Desert and finding new discoveries, since the scrolls were hidden in numerous caves scattered around the Judean area we can expect more and more surprises in the future.
+Almost every day archeologists search the Judean Desert and find discoveries, since the scrolls were hidden in numerous caves scattered around the Judean area we can expect more and more surprises in the future.